 Hyperbaric oxygen therapy has been used to augment healing for more than 50 years.
 Did you know that adults aren’t the only ones who can benefit from this treatment?

-R3 Wound Care and Hyperbarics offers pediatric hyperbaric oxygen therapy for children of all ages.
+R3 Wound Care and Hyperbarics offer pediatric hyperbaric oxygen therapy for children of all ages.
 If your child has experienced an injury that isn’t healing sufficiently on its own, hyperbaric oxygen therapy can safely accelerate and enhance your child’s healing process.

 Hyperbaric Oxygen Therapy (HBOT) offers a safe, natural, and efficient medical therapy for non-healing wounds and other conditions that resist standard treatments.
 Using nothing but 100% oxygen at pressures above regular atmospheric pressure, HBOT nourishes wounds with pure oxygen.